What is Infusion Therapy?

 What Biologics Are Available at Cary Gastro?

-Cary Gastro is offering infusion therapy of the medications Remicade, Entyvio, and Stelara.
-All have been found effective in the treatment of IBD.
+Cary Gastro is offering infusion therapy of the medications Remicade, Entyvio, and Stelara for effective treatment of IBD, as well as Injectafer for those with iron deficiency anemia.

 What Are My Next Steps?

 Request an appointment to learn more.
+Infusion therapy is offered at both our Cary office as well as our Women's Center for GI Health.
 You do not have to be a patient of Cary Gastro to benefit from our infusion room.